opu-imp/LLAH-Nakai/README.md

 See function *InitAnnex* in *annex.c* for the options.

 Reference:
+- Tomohiro Nakai, Koichi Kise, Masakazu Iwamura.
-- A Method of Annotation Extraction from Paper Documents Using Alignment Based on Local Arrangements of Feature Points Proc.
-9th International Conference on Document Analysis and Recognition (ICDAR2007), 1, pp.23-27 (2007-9) Tomohiro Nakai, Koichi Kise, Masakazu Iwamura
+ A Method of Annotation Extraction from Paper Documents Using Alignment Based on Local Arrangements of Feature Points.
+ Proc.
+9th International Conference on Document Analysis and Recognition (ICDAR2007), 1, pp.23-27 (2007-9).

 ## Mosaicing